The Old Grammar School, Ledbury

 The Old Grammar School, Church Lane, Ledbury, Herefordshire, HR8 1DN

-Heritage Centre is wheelchair & pushchair/pram accessible including the spinning demonstration.
-The Indenture document exhibition is on the Upper Floor only accessible by stairs.
+Heritage Centre is wheelchair & pushchair/pram accessible.
+The Indenture document and the Herefordshire Hoards exhibition are on the Upper Floor only accessible by stairs.